-By Summer Olson Stubblefield, Compass REALTOR®
+By Summer Stubblefield Olson - Compass REALTOR®

 Real estate markets are shaped by more than headlines.
 Local inventory patterns, micro-neighborhood dynamics, buyer psychology, and timing all matter—and they vary meaningfully from town to town and coast to inland.